Picture-Perfect: A Festive New England Fall Road Trip Itinerary

 Although Bubble Rock, on South Bubble Summit, is one of the biggest attractions on the Bubbles, we recommend hiking to both summits as you’ll find a gorgeous overlook of Eagle Lake at North Bubble.

-(4) Head to the Travelin’ Lobster for dinner after a long but full day in Acadia National Park.
+After an incredible day in Acadia National Park, head to the Travelin’ Lobster for dinner.
 Try a hot lobster roll and a bowl of clam chowder.

 The Travelin’ Lobster generally closes each year the second or third week of October.
 Facebook is the best place to get updates.
 If they’re not open when you’re in town, also consider C-Rays, Trenton Bridge Lobster Pound, or Bar Harbor Lobster Company.
 There are also many places to eat in downtown Bar Harbor and more still in the nearby Ellsworth.
-(Consider Provender in Ellsworth.)
+(Consider Provender in Ellsworth!)

 Day 3: Bar Harbor, ME

-(1) Eat, shop, and stroll through downtown Bar Harbor.
+Eat, shop, and stroll downtown Bar Harbor

 Acadia National Park weaves in and out of Bar Harbor, Maine.
 There’s so much to do and see in downtown Bar Harbor, so eat, shop, and even stroll across the Mount Desert Narrows to Bar Island if you’re visiting around low tide.